MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/howto-actions.md

 ---
 # How to build Actions

-In this article we will walk through the three stepto add an Action to your existing Teams app:
+To add an Action to your existing Teams app, you must:

 * Define Actions in the manifest
 * Build the handler that retrieves Action information through context object